Connect Android and Linux Devices to Bowdoin or eduroam Wi-Fi

 Questions

-• How do I connect to the wireless network on campus using my Android phone?
+• How do I connect to the BOWDOIN wireless network on Android?

-• How can I connect to Bowdoin Wi-Fi from an Android device?
+• How do I connect a Linux computer to Bowdoin Wi-Fi?

 Environment

-• BOWDOIN-GUEST – For visitors without a Bowdoin account.
-Limited access.
-Requires name and email to join.
+• BOWDOIN-GUEST — For campus visitors without a Bowdoin account.
+Provides internet access only.

 Resolution

-2. If previously connected, tap and hold the network name and choose Forget this network.
+2. Tap eduroam or BOWDOIN from the list of available networks.
+If you were previously connected to this network, tap and hold the network name and choose Forget network before reconnecting.

 • EAP method: PEAP